mphahleledk-sys/Bright-Coffee-Shop-Sales-/README.md

 -Powerpoint presentation for detailed findings

 Summary of Results
-Sale have dropped by 50% compared to December , this could be seasonal changes
+Sale have dropped this could be seasonal changes ,customer behaviour ,pricing etc which will be determined on the analysis

-Following Steps will be applied on the project planning 1.Project description and Raw data will be uploaded which shows perfomance of stores transactions 1.1 Project description
+Following Steps will be applied on the project planning Following Steps will be applied on the project planning 1.Project description and Raw data
+1.1 Project description
 1.2 Raw data didcription

 2.Project Planning
 2.1Miro showing process flow & mapping
 2.2Canva- Project Ganth Chart to check progress

 3.Data Processing
 3.1SQL Script file
 3.2Excel working on data

+4.Project Presentation
+4.1Power point detailed
+4.2Dashboad Excel  or Power Bi